Diana Gabaldon: Reception and awards

 Gabaldon's Outlander won the Romance Writers of America's RITA Award for Best Romance of 1991.
 A Breath of Snow and Ashes (2005) debuted at #1 on The New York Times Hardcover Fiction Best-Seller List and won the Quill Award for Science Fiction/Fantasy/Horror.
-In 2007, The Montreal Gazette noted that Gabaldon's books "are in demand in 24 countries in 19 languages", and that the author "continues to churn out one bestseller after another."
+In 2007, The Montreal Gazette noted that Gabaldon's books "are in demand in 24 countries in 19 languages", and that the author "continues to churn out one bestseller after another".
 By 2012 her novels had been published in 27 countries and 24 languages.

 She has since gone on to win numerous awards for both her writing and her contributions to the UK, one of which was from the National Trust for Scotland's "Great Scot" award, rarely given to a non-Scot.
-Also, Gabaldon received the St. Andrew's Society of Los Angeles & Southern California "Robert Burns Lifetime Achievement Award."
-Gabaldon continues to be recognized and given accolades the world over.
+Also, Gabaldon received the St Andrews Society of Los Angeles & Southern California "Robert Burns Lifetime Achievement Award."
+Gabaldon continues to be recognized and given accolades.

 Lord John and the Private Matter reached No. 8 on The New York Times Hardcover Fiction Best-Seller List in 2003.
 In 2007, Lord John and the Brotherhood of the Blade debuted at #1, and the Hand of Devils collection reached No. 24 on The New York Times Hardcover Fiction Best-Seller List.
 The Scottish Prisoner debuted at #6 on The New York Times E-Book Fiction Best-Seller List in 2011, and the novella A Plague of Zombies was nominated for an Edgar Award by the Mystery Writers of America for the “Best Short Mystery Story” the same year.
-Reviewing the Lord John series, Publishers Weekly said that "Gabaldon's prose is crisply elegant" and that she "brings an effusive joy to her fiction that proves infectious even for readers unfamiliar with her work or the period."
+Reviewing the Lord John series, Publishers Weekly said that "Gabaldon's prose is crisply elegant", and that she "brings an effusive joy to her fiction that proves infectious even for readers unfamiliar with her work or the period".